GuyAronson/Chat/README.md

 In the case of changing the DbContext, you must define its connection string.
 The string connection can be found in appsettings.json file of the project:
 <img width="400" alt="Connection String" src="public/pictures/ConnectionString.png">

-**NOTE: Each project has its own files, make sure to apply changes to each project -**
+Each project has its own files, make sure to apply changes to each project
 ## Authors
 Idan Ziv
 Guy Aronson